-This Wildfire Mitigation Plan will be reviewed annually, and will include an assessment of the Plan programs and performance.
-The Plan, and any updates, will be presented to the Vernon City Council on an annual basis.
+This Wildfire Mitigation Plan will be reviewed annually and will include an assessment of the Plan programs and performance.
+Annual updates and triennial comprehensive revisions shall be publicly presented and approved by minute order of the City Council and adopted by resolution.